Azure/batch-shipyard/docs/99-current-limitations.md

 current limitation of the underlying Azure Batch service.
 * Only Intel MPI can be used in conjunction Infiniband/RDMA on Azure Linux VMs.
 This is a current limitation of the underlying VM and host drivers.
+* Assist in setting up Infiniband/RDMA-enabled containers is only available for CentOS-HPC currently.
+Support for SLES-HPC is forthcoming.